 The West Midlands is the largest urban area outside Greater London with a population of over 4 million people.
-The region has a rich history and a diverse economy with specialisms in creative industries,
+The region has a rich history and a diverse economy with specialisms in creative industries, finance and manufacturing.

 In recent years, the West Midlands has been going through a renaissance, with significant investment in housing, transport and jobs.
 The region has real ambition to play its part on the world stage to tackle climate change and has already set challenging targets.

 Birmingham, the heart of the Birmingham 2022 Commonwealth Games, is a vibrant city that is well known for providing a warm welcome to people of all backgrounds and heritage.
 It is therefore fitting that the city and region will be hosting the Games, when we will welcome athletes from 72 different nations and territories.

 Over one million spectators are expected to attend the event.
 Safe and efficient transport that is easy to use from their home to their seat will be key to their relaxation and enjoyment of the event.
 Many of these will be local people enjoying this sporting and cultural spectacle, well used to the travel options available but many will come from across the country and the globe, perhaps visiting for the first time.